 - Parmesan cheese

 - Anything blueberry!
-Dried blueberries, blueberry jam, chocolate-covered blueberries, blueberry muffin or pancake mix – ANY blueberries!
+Blueberry syrup, dried blueberries, blueberry jam, chocolate-covered blueberries, blueberry muffin or pancake mix – ANY blueberries!

 - Candy: Toffee – any sort of toffee candy – the hard english toffee kind, especially when combined with chocolate (like Heath or Skor bars)

-- Granola or trail mix: any kind, nutty, fruity, with chocolate – I love the stuff but it doesn’t exist in Madagascar; it’s great as a snack for our long boat trips or for tiring outdoor work days
+- Trail mix: any kind, nutty, fruity, with chocolate – I love the stuff but it doesn’t exist in Madagascar

 - Starbucks VIA packets